bediger4000/quack/README.md

 Do we care about the type of the "new item x" added to the left end of the list specified for `push(x)`?

+What does "`O(1)` additional memory" mean?
+A stack (of any implementation, linked list or variable-sized array) will require `O(n)` additional memory, where `n` is the number of elements in the stack.

 ## Interview Analysis

 "[Hard]" is not quite right. "[Impossible]" is more like it.